Allied Health Professions

 Analyze, interpret and evaluate data in the medical record to determine correct clinical documentation to support codes used.

-Abstract data from electronic medical records and code these records with appropriate ICD, CPT-4 and HCPCS codes and coding from source documents.
+Evaluate data from electronic medical records and code these records with appropriate ICD, CPT-4 and HCPCS codes and coding from source documents.

 Describe how compliance standards correlate with medical records and documentation guidelines.